Localization of smooth p-power torsion representations of GL_2(Q_p): Localization of smooth GL2(Qp) -representations

-shows that $f$ acts invertibly on $\Ext^i_{\cA}\bigl(\pi,(\cInd_{KZ}^G \sigma)[1/h]\bigr).$ Certainly $h$ also acts invertibly, and so this $\Ext$ module is a vector space over the fraction field of~$\cH(\sigma)$, which is isomorphic to $\F(T)$, a field of uncountable dimension over $\F$.
-On the other hand, Lemma~\ref{lem:countable dim} shows that this $\Ext$ module is of countable dimension over~$\F$.
+now shows that $f$ acts invertibly on $\Ext^i_{\cA_k}\bigl(\pi,(\cInd_{KZ}^G \sigma)[1/h]\bigr).$ Certainly $h$ also acts invertibly, and so this $\Ext$ module is a vector space over the fraction field of~$\cH(\sigma)$, which is isomorphic to $k(T)$, a field of uncountable dimension over $k$.
+On the other hand, Lemma~\ref{lem:countable dim} shows that this $\Ext$ module is of countable dimension over~$k$.
 Thus it must vanish, as claimed.

 We now consider the general case.
 Since we are assuming that~$\pi$ is finitely generated, it is a quotient of a representation of the form $\cInd_{KZ}^G V$, for some finite dimensional $KZ$-representation~$V$.
 A d\'evissage using the long exact Ext sequence reduces to the case when $\pi$ is a quotient of $\cInd_{KZ}^G\tau$, for some Serre weight~$\tau$.
-We consider two cases: (i) $\pi$ is equal to $\cInd_{KZ}^G \tau$, or (ii) $\pi$ is a proper quotient of $\cInd_{KZ}^G \tau$.
-In this latter case, $\pi$ is of finite length, and so lies in $\cA_{Y_0}$ for some finite closed subset $Y_0$ of $Y$.
-The claimed vanishing then follows from the special case already proved, and so we now put ourselves in case~(i).
+If $\pi$ is a proper quotient of $\cInd_{KZ}^G \tau$, then $\pi$ is of finite length, and so lies in $\cA_{k, Y_0}$ for some finite closed subset $Y_0$ of $Y$.
+The claimed vanishing then follows from the special case already proved, so we assume that $\pi$ is equal to $\cInd_{KZ}^G \tau$.